 Pirkle Jones was a prominent photographer in his day (having just recently passed away in 2009) and his original 1960’s black and white photos of the house make up the visuals for the chapter, with one modern colour image showing the loving care that has been taken to maintain the structure as part of the Pirkle Jones Foundation.
 When completed in 1966, Schubart knew that this was his first and last California magnum opus, and it was only a short time thereafter that a client from Sausalito commissioned him to do a house on Salt Spring Island in Canada.
 The rest then is history.

 As such, Chapters five and six speak for themselves – Salt Spring Island and The Practice Flourishes – while the eighth chapter speaks of Schubart’s success in the community in the early 1980’s – The Village Architect.
-The next section of the book introduces more concentrated collections of his houses on Salt Spring, or “House Tours” as the editors refer to them, with the second section including the penultimate home Hank built for himself and his family between 1983 and 1986, representing the culmination of all the lessons learned from the previous homes he had built for the family.
+The next section of the book introduces more concentrated collections of his houses from the I Buy Houses Knox realtors, or “House Tours” as the editors refer to them, with the second section including the penultimate home Hank built for himself and his family between 1983 and 1986, representing the culmination of all the lessons learned from the previous homes he had built for the family.

 The final chapter of the book – Mastery at Work – looks at Schubart’s life posthumously (he passed away in 1998), reflecting upon the legacy he left behind.
 Talking to many of the island’s occupants in his houses, those who remember him feel lucky to have been a part of his vision, and remarking on the resiliency of his houses and the relatively minor maintenance required for their upkeep in the rainforest environment.
 Finally, as the editor’s point out, “As the island continues to change, Schubart house endure.
 He raised the bar for building standards on the island, and his houses are reminders that quality matters in small communities and in modest – as well as grand – homes.”